Wednesday, December 7, 2011

 The fact that Christ lived among us, as one of us, should tell you that he understands when we pray!
 He "gets it" - when our hearts are breaking, when our joy is overflowing - he's been here, he knows!

 He also knows what we are capable of, otherwise he would not have commanded that we act accordingly.
 We may be wretched sinners but can still strive to be the perfect saints!
 We aren't supposed to "give up" - we keep on trying!
 If we gave up every time we fell while learning to walk, we'd be lumps still sitting on the floor of our mother's kitchen.
 We eventually were able to maintain our balance and put a series of steps together.
 But as children, we still fell - how many of you escaped without the super large bandaid across one or both knees?
 I know I didn't!
-And even now, at the age of 53, I still trip over things that aren't there and sometimes face-plant into the floor or the grass in my yard, I get up and look around to see if anyone is watching (or laughing), dust myself off and continue on as though nothing happened!
+And even now, at the age of 54, I still trip over things that aren't there and sometimes face-plant into the floor or go sailing across the kitchen at work, I get up and look around to see if anyone is watching (or laughing), dust myself off and continue on as though nothing happened!
 The cuts heal and the bruises fade, but I am wiser and less careless because of it!